How to make meaningful Search optimizations for eCommerce brands

 1. A reporting infrastructure that allows marketers to analyze the aggregated performance data at the category or sub-category level.

 2. A bidding framework and strategy that supports bid changes at the sub-category level.

-If you would like to learn more about how to apply these strategies to your search campaign, fill out the form today.
+If you would like to learn more about how to apply these strategies to your search campaign, contact us today.